Tajná

 Tajná (Tajnasári) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1075.

 Geography

 The village lies at an altitude of 174 metres and covers an area of 8.482 km2.
 It has a population of about 288 people.

+Population

 Ethnicity

 The population is about 98% Slovak and 2% Magyar.